Affiliate links on Android Authority may earn us a commission. Learn more.

 1. Asphalt 9: Legends

 There aren’t too many free-to-play racing titles for the Switch, making Asphalt 9: Legends a shoo-in for inclusion on this list of the best free Nintendo Switch games.
-If you like cars, custom modifications, and riding around in various beautiful environments, this is the game for you!
+If you like cars, custom mods, and riding around in various beautiful environments, this is the game for you.

-We’ll be upfront, though — the free version of Asphalt 9: Legends is pretty limiting.
-Without spending any money, you’ll get a car that you can ride around in various locations, true, but some of those rides will be limited by a timer.
-Plus, there are so many other cars, mods, and environments to play in, but for those, you’ll need to pony up some cash.
+We’ll be upfront though — the free version of Asphalt 9 is pretty limiting.
+Without spending any money, some of your rides will be limited by a timer.
+And, of course, you won’t see the full scope of cars, mods, and environments.

 2. Brawlhalla

 Without a doubt, Super Smash Bros.
-Ultimate is one of the best games for the Nintendo Switch.
-However, that’s a full-price title, so it will set you back at least $50.
-Enter Brawlhalla, which is like Smash but doesn’t cost anything, making it one of the best free Nintendo Switch games.
+Ultimate is one of the best fighting games for the Nintendo Switch.
+That’s a full-price product however, so enter Brawlhalla, which is similar to Smash but doesn’t cost anything.

-As with Super Smash Bros., Brawlhalla lets you pick from dozens of different fighters so you can brawl it out in various environments.
-It’s a lot simpler than Smash, though, with more restraint on speed and fighting combos.
+Like its rival, Brawlhalla lets you pick from dozens of different fighters.
+It’s a lot simpler than Smash though, with more restraint on speed and fighting combos.
 If you like the concept of Smash but find it to be a bit overwhelming, you might like Brawlhalla (and it’s free, so you don’t lose anything by giving it a go).

-There are microtransactions in Brawlhalla, but there is no benefit to spending any money other than aesthetics.
+There are microtransactions in the game, but there’s no benefit to spending money other than aesthetics.
 In other words, it is not a situation where the more you spend, the better chances you have of winning.
 As long as you don’t care about your characters’ skins or anything like that, you can enjoy the game indefinitely without spending a cent.

 3. Fall Guys